Azure/azure-sdk/releases/2020-02/python.md

 ### Identity

-- `ClientCertificateCredential` supports password-protected certificates
+- `ClientCertificateCredential` supports password-protected certificates.
-- Added `CredentialUnavailableError` to distinguish cases when failure to obtain a token was expected
-  - For example, `EnvironmentCredential.get_token()` will raise this error when environment variable configuration is incomplete
+- Added `CredentialUnavailableError` to distinguish cases when failure to obtain a token was expected.
+For example, `EnvironmentCredential.get_token()` will raise this error when environment variable configuration is incomplete.

 ## Latest Releases